kummahiih/how_to_understand_quantum_mechanics/README.md

 should not be a surprise that the quantum bit is a bit like science:

-Ambiguous like a ball and can be unfortunately correctly done only by professionals.
+Ambiguous like a ball and can unfortunately be done only by professionals.